-1 2 3 4 5 6 7 8 9 multiplied by a percentage equal to the ratio of the taxpayer's qualified research expenses in this State for the taxable year to the taxpayer's total qualified research expenses for the taxable year.
-As used in this section, the terms "qualified research expenses" and "base amount" have the meaning provided in section 41 of the Code. "§ 105-129.11.
-(Repealed effective January 1, 2002) Credit for worker training. (a) Credit. - A taxpayer that provides worker training for five or more of its eligible employees during the taxable year is allowed a credit equal to fifty percent (50%) of its eligible expenditures for the training.
-For positions located in an enterprise tier one area, the credit may not exceed one thousand dollars (\$1,000) per employee trained 10 during the taxable year.
-For other positions, the credit may not exceed five hundred 11 dollars ( $$500.00$ ) per employee trained during the taxable year.
-A position is located in an 12 area if more than fifty percent (50%) of the employee's duties are performed in the area.
-13 14 (b) Eligibility. - The eligibility of a taxpayer's expenditures and employees is determined as provided in G.S.
-105-129.4."
-14 Section 2.
-Article 3B of Chapter 105 of the General Statutes reads as 16 rewritten: 17 "ARTICLE 3B.
-18 BUSINESS TAX CREDIT.
-19 "§ 105-129.15.
+"§ 105-129.11.
+(Repealed effective January 1, 2002) Credit for worker training.

+- (a) Credit.
+A taxpayer that provides worker training for five or more of its eligible employees during the taxable year is allowed a credit equal to fifty percent (50%) of its eligible expenditures for the training.
+For positions located in an enterprise tier one area, the credit may not exceed one thousand dollars (\$1,000) per employee trained during the taxable year.
+For other positions, the credit may not exceed five hundred dollars (\$500.00) per employee trained during the taxable year.
+A position is located in an area if more than fifty percent (50%) of the employee's duties are performed in the area. - (b) Eligibility.
+The eligibility of a taxpayer's expenditures and employees is determined as provided in G.S.
+105-129.4." - Section 2.
+Article 3B of Chapter 105 of the General Statutes reads as rewritten:

+"ARTICLE 3B.

+"Business Tax Credit.

+"§ 105-129.15.
 (Repealed effective January 1, 2002) Definitions.

-20 The following definitions apply in this Article: 21 (1) Business property. - Tangible personal property that is used by the 22 taxpayer in connection with a business or for the production of income 23 and is capitalized by the taxpayer for tax purposes under the Code.
-24 taxpayer.
-Property purchased by the taxpayer must be capitalized for 25 tax purposes under the Code; property leased by the taxpayer must be 26 capitalized on the taxpayer's books and records in accordance with 27 generally accepted accounting principles.
-The term does not include, 28 however, a luxury passenger automobile taxable under section 4001 of 29 the Code or a watercraft used principally for entertainment and pleasure 30 outings for which no admission is charged.
-31 (2) Cost. - Defined in section 179 of the Code.
-32 (3) Purchase. - Defined in section 179 of the Code.
-33 "§ 105-129.16.
-(Repealed effective January 1, 2002) Credit for investing in business 34 property.
-35 (a) Credit. -A- If a taxpayer that has purchased or leased business property and 36 places it in service in this State during the taxable year year, the taxpayer is allowed a 37 credit equal to four and one-half percent (4.5%) of the cost of the property.
-The 38 maximum credit allowed a taxpayer for property placed in service during a taxable year is 39 four thousand five hundred dollars (\$4,500).
-The entire credit may not be taken for the 40 taxable year in which the property is placed in service but must be taken in five equal 41 installments beginning with the taxable year in which the property is placed in service.
-42 43 (b) Expiration. - If, in one of the five years in which the installment of a credit accrues, the business property with respect to which the credit was claimed is sold disposed of, taken out of service, or moved out of State, the credit expires and the taxpayer may not take any remaining installment of the credit.
+The following definitions apply in this Article:

+- (1) Business property.
+Tangible personal property that is used by the taxpayer in connection with a business or for the production of income and is either capitalized by the taxpayer for tax purposes under the Code.
+Code or depreciable property the taxpayer elected to expense under section 179 of the Code.
+The term does not include, however, a luxury passenger automobile taxable under section 4001 of the Code or a watercraft used principally for entertainment and pleasure outings for which no admission is charged. - (2) Cost.
+Defined in section 179 of the Code. - (3) Purchase.
+Defined in section 179 of the Code.

+"§ 105-129.16.
+(Repealed effective January 1, 2002) Credit for investing in business property.

+- (a) Credit.
+A If a taxpayer that has purchased or leased business property and places it in service in this State during the taxable year year, the taxpayer is allowed a credit equal to four and one-half percent (4.5%) of the cost of the property.
+The maximum credit allowed a taxpayer for property placed in service during a taxable year is four thousand five hundred dollars (\$4,500).
+The entire credit may not be taken for the taxable year in which the property is placed in service but must be taken in five equal installments beginning with the taxable year in which the property is placed in service. - (b) Expiration.
+If, in one of the five years in which the installment of a credit accrues, the business property with respect to which the credit was claimed is sold disposed of, taken out of service, or moved out of State, the credit expires and the taxpayer may not take any remaining installment of the credit.
 The taxpayer may, however, take the portion of an installment that accrued in a previous year and was carried forward to the extent permitted under G.S.
 105-129.17.

-- 5 (c) No Double Credit.
-A taxpayer that claims the credit allowed under Article 6 3A of this Chapter with respect to business property may not take the credit allowed in 7 this section with respect to the same property. - 8 "§ 105-129.17.
+(c) No Double Credit. - A taxpayer that claims the credit allowed under Article 3A of this Chapter with respect to business property may not take the credit allowed in this section with respect to the same property.

+"§ 105-129.17.
 (Repealed effective January 1, 2002) Tax election; cap.